Published June 2023

 The ACT Sustainable Energy and Resiliency working group focused its study on two areas: understanding energy capacity at airports, and a pilot study on the use of electric Ground Support Equipment (eGSE) chargers.
 To better understand energy capacity, the working group advocates for a Maturity Model to understand the energy capacity specific to each airport.
 This tool can be used as part of the master planning and sustainability planning processes.
 A Maturity Model helps an airport to understand the current demands on its facilities and seeks to determine which assets are consuming energy, how much additional power is needed for electric chargers, and where the additional power will be found.
 Four airports — Toronto Pearson International Airport (YYZ), Phoenix Sky Harbor International Airport (PHX), Philadelphia International Airport (PHL), and Los Angeles International Airport (LAX) — piloted eGSE chargers, and lessons learned are described in subsequent sections of this report.

-Fill out the form below to receive an emailed copy of the in-depth research and analysis from the consortium’s work on this exciting topic.
+Click the button below to fill out our form so you can receive an emailed copy of the in-depth research and analysis from the consortium’s work on this exciting topic.

 The ACT Resiliency & Sustainability Working Group has been actively supported by a range of airports and industry partners.

-Contact Jose Saavedra at [email protected] to learn more.
+Contact Jeremy Valcich at [email protected] to learn more.